Commuting Schemes of Upper Triangular Matrices and Representation Homology: Abstract

 \section{Abstract}

-We establish a connection between commuting varieties $C_g(G)$ (potentially of higher genus), which are associated with a group scheme $G$ consisting of upper triangular matrices, and the representation homology $HR_*(\Sigma_g,G)$ of a Riemann surface $\Sigma_g$ with coefficients in the group $G$.
-As an outcome, we provide a numerical criterion for determining whether commuting varieties $C(U_n)$ form a complete intersection for groups consisting of upper triangular unipotent matrices.
+We establish a connection between generalised commuting schemes $C_g(U_n)$ of higher genus $g$, which are associated with a group scheme $U_n$ consisting of upper triangular unipotent matrices, and the representation homology $HR_*(\Sigma_g,U_n)$ of a Riemann surface $\Sigma_g$ with coefficients in the group $U_n$.
+As an outcome, we provide a numerical criterion for determining whether commuting schemes $C(U_n)$ form a complete intersection.